🎠Animation Sequencer

 Colorize

 Enable this to override the track color for the selected keyframes.
+Assigning specific colors to keyframes can serve as a visual aid to classify and group animations.

 Animation Clip